https://www.deakin.edu.au/__data/assets/image/0004/2455654/27237_master-of-health-promotion_hero.jpg

 Health promotion contributes to social change for improved health outcomes, especially for marginalised and disadvantaged communities.
 Preventative action saves health dollars as well as promoting wellbeing.
 With a Master of Health Promotion, you can be a key player in creating social and environmentally just and equitable communities.
 You’ll graduate with a valuable set of analytical, creative, advocacy, planning and communication skills that prepare you to lead the way in health promotion, locally and globally.
 Plus, the course’s practical learning opportunities ensure you’re ready for both the current and emerging health challenges of the 21st century.

 The course explores evidence-based health promotion strategies that improve the health of individuals, families, communities and countries.
 These are strategies that empower people to take control of their own health and advocate for just and equitable policies, strengthen community action and create environments that are more supportive of good health.
 Get hands-on practice developing these initiatives from start to finish, while gaining a deep understanding of the social, environmental, political and economic conditions that impact health.
-Whether you see yourself working on the prevention of violence against women, mitigation and adaptation to climate change, or promotion of positive mental health and wellbeing for youth, you’ll have the skills and experience to not only manage, but thrive.
+Whether you see yourself working on the prevention of violence against women, mitigation and adaptation to climate change, or promotion of positive mental health and wellbeing for youth, you will have the skills and experience to not only manage, but thrive.

 Some of the course’s core study areas include: